 ABOUT LOGAN LYNN

-Logan Lynn is a songwriter, producer, filmmaker, television personality and activist who Billboard writes “has made a career out of crafting catchy, disorderly songs that almost all include big beats, fun melodies and cheeky lyrics”
+Logan Lynn is a songwriter, producer, filmmaker, television personality, band manager, and activist who Billboard writes “has made a career out of crafting catchy, disorderly songs with big beats, fun melodies, and cheeky lyrics.”

-Lynn is the former host of NewNowNext Music on MTV’s Logo Network and has appeared in a number of televised commercial spots for the channel.
-His videos have been featured on MTV, VH1, Logo, Spike TV and countless web-based platforms since 2000, and his music has appeared in international advertising campaigns by CoverGirl Cosmetics, Oscar de la Renta, Nicole Miller, Volkswagen and other major brands.
+Lynn is the former host of NewNowNext Music on MTV’s Logo Network, and his music and videos have appeared on MTV, VH1, Logo, Spike TV, Revry, and other platforms since 1999.
+His work has also appeared in international advertising campaigns for brands including CoverGirl, Oscar de la Renta, Nicole Miller, and Volkswagen.

 “For nearly 20 years, dance-pop artist Logan Lynn has made a career out of crafting catchy, disorderly songs that almost all include big beats, fun melodies and cheeky lyrics.”